What is toenail fungus?

 Investigational Testing Authorization for this study conducted in Hamilton, Canada was granted by Health Canada in October 2019.
 The inclusion criteria extended to patients between 18-75 suffering from from distal subungual onychomycosis (DSO), and who agreed to refrain from the use of antifungals or other treatments for the duration of the study.
 This type of onychomycosis is the most common clinical presentation, in which the distal nail plate is separated from the nail bed.
 All patients had both clinical presentation and mycological confirmation of fungus.
 Mycological testing via KOH/microscopy was carried out at the Dynacare laboratory in Brampton, Canada.
 Patients received the ToeFX treatment every 2 weeks for 8 treatments, with follow-up treatments every 5 weeks thereafter until 6 months.
 Results were assessed via digital image analysis and via KOH/microscopy.

-The aim of the in vitro study was to identify the optimal conditions for light exposure against T. rubrum, which is the most common fungal species found to contribute to toenail fungus.
+The aim of the in vitro and ex vivo studies was to identify the optimal conditions for light exposure against T. rubrum, which is the most common fungal species found to contribute to toenail fungus.
 Ex vivo experimental results were also carried out to test the efficacy and safety of the treatment on human nail pieces.
 The results showed that the ClearToe Therapy protocol showed strong fungicidal effect against a T. rubrum infection.

 Above: A human toenail infected with fungus, magnified 40x under a microscope.
 The fungal species is Trichophyton rubrum (T. rubrum).
 The dark “crawling ants” are small colonies of fungi.
 Image courtesy of the ToeFX Inc. research team.